theQuery/Grab-Button/README.md

 > If you get "Windows protected your PC" warning, do the following:
 5. Click on "More info", and then click on "Run anyway".

-Now that it's running, you will see the "GRAB" icon in your taskbar (system tray).
+Now that it's running, you will see the "GRAB" icon in your taskbar (system tray).<br />
 After completing the above steps, you can double click the application to run it any time.

 ## Usage